ArthurFlag/docker-docs/content/manuals/ai/mcp-gateway/_index.md

 The MCP Gateway is Docker's open-source enterprise-ready solution for orchestrating and managing [Model Context Protocol (MCP)](https://spec.modelcontextprotocol.io/) servers securely across development and production environments.
-It is designed to help organizations connect AI agents from the [Docker MCP Catalog](https://hub.docker.com/mcp) to internal infrastructure without compromising security, visibility, or control.
+It is designed to help organizations connect MCP servers from the [Docker MCP Catalog](https://hub.docker.com/mcp) to MCP Clients without compromising security, visibility, or control.

 By unifying multiple MCP servers into a single, secure endpoint, the MCP Gateway offers the following benefits: